hamidyou/kyanite-tutorial/README.md

 ## Following along

 You are encouraged to follow along and practice test the examples and create your own.
-Clone or fork and open the .js file and run using node, just be sure to run

-    npm i kyanite
-to bring in the library.
-Just add a console.log and pass in any of the provided functions.
+Clone or fork and open the .js file and run using node.
+Just add a `console.log` and pass in any of the provided functions.

 ## More Info